Vision International College

-Vision International College was founded in 1974 in Launceston, Tasmania by Ken Chant, an Australian theologian and author.
-Now located outside of Sydney, Australia in Minto, New South Wales, the college provides vocational ministry training by distance education with an emphasis on community service.
+Vision International College was founded in 1974 in Launceston, Tasmania, Australia by Ken Chant, an Australian theologian and author.
+Now located in the Sydney suburb of Minto, New South Wales, the college provides vocational ministry training by distance education with an emphasis on community service.
 The Reverend Denis Plant now serves as the principal of the college.

+History

+The College began in Tasmania, Australia as a local church Bible college, to teach and train local church members the word of God and ministry skills to prepare them for service in the local Church.
+The Ministry still exists as a non-accredited College.

+These two ministries operate side by side to offer a broad range of Christian and Biblical teaching options.

 Academics

-Vision International College is a Registered Training Organisation (RTO) in Australia and is accredited by the Australian Skills Quality Authority (ASQA), the national regulator of Australia's vocational education and training (VET) sector which is part of the Australian Qualifications Framework (AQF).
+Vision International College is a registered training organisation in Australia and is accredited by the Australian Skills Quality Authority, the national regulator of Australia's vocational education and training sector which is part of the Australian Qualifications Framework.

 The college offers the vocational training awards of Certificate III, Certificate IV, Diploma and Advanced Diploma, Graduate Certificate and Graduate Diploma.

 Partnerships

-Vision International College maintains partnerships with Vision Christian College and the Internet Bible College and with Vision International University in Ramona, California, United States, and Texas University of Theology in Hurst, TX 76053, United States.
+Vision International College maintains partnerships with Vision Christian College and the Internet Bible College and with Vision International University in Ramona, California, United States, and Texas University of Theology in Hurst, Texas, United States.